Rajesh9825/Assignments/PythonAssignment.md

 ```

 Q26.
 What is a string?
 How can we declare string in Python?

-Ans:  strings in Python are arrays of bytes representing unicode characters.
+	strings in Python are arrays of bytes representing unicode characters.
       	However, Python does not have a character data type, a single character is simply a string with a length of 1.
       	A = “Hello World!”
       	Print(A)

 Q27.
 How can we access the string using its index?

+	A = “Hello World!”
+      	Print(A[1])

 Q28.
 Write a code to get the desired output of the following

 string = "Big Data iNeuron"
 desired_output = "iNeuron"
+Ans:

 Q29.
 Write a code to get the desired output of the following

 string = "Big Data iNeuron"